2006-2007 Ride

 Journal Entry – September 21st 2007

 We arrived in Trego, Montana, home.
-After a colorful ride along hwy 93 from Kalispell, after a 16 month, 5ooo mile ride we are home.
-Through winter, spring summer, fall from the open plains of Nebraska to the deserts of Arizona.
+After a “colorful” 2 day ride along hwy 93 from Kalispell, Montana.
+After a 16 month, 5ooo mile ride, we are home.
+Through winter, spring, summer and fall.
+From the open plains of Nebraska to the deserts of Arizona to the Pacific Ocean.
+Crossing the Cascade Mountatin Range twice and the mighty Rocky Mountains twice, we are home.

-I have said many times before that I’ve returned with a far greater appreciation of our country, yes perhaps I did see the best of America, the heart of America.
+I have said many times before that I’ve returned with a far greater appreciation of our country, yes perhaps I do see the best of America, the heart of America.
 Our small towns, rural communities, homes and families that reflect the goodness and generosity of our country.
-Our country is not perfect by any means but all I am saying is what I saw.
+Our country is not perfect by any means.
+I am saying is what I saw.
 People like you and me, people who care deeply about family, friends, and community.
-People who were good neighbors, who were friendly and offered help to a stranger, a long rider passing through……..
+People who are good neighbors.
+People who were friendly and offered help to a stranger, a long rider passing through……..

-If I could, I would line each of you up, all of you that I met who became friends who helped or offered a smile or words of encouragement.
-I would look into your eyes and offer a sincere thank you, smile and I would let you know once again how much your kindness meant o me.
+If I could, I would line each and every one of you in a long line, all of you that I met who became friends who helped or offered a smile or words of encouragement.
+I would look into your eyes and offer a sincere thank you, handshake and smile and I would let you know once again how much your kindness meant o me.
 For you see I could not ride these long rides without your help.
 From the bottom of my heart.

 Thank you